 Make sure your team is equipped to solve issues and answer questions.
 If they’re dependent on a manager, trainer, or product specialist, it’ll likely take longer to get back to customers with answers and solutions.
 Also, make sure your team is handling and resolving the proper number of tickets at once — whether that’s one, five, or 10.
 If they’re too overwhelmed, it could slow down your customer service process.

-Your number of interactions per ticket is a measure of how many times your customer service team interacts with the customer while their ticket is open.
-Essentially, it’s a measure of how many times your team has to communicate with a customer before their issue is resolved.
+The number of interactions per ticket is a measure of how many times your customer service team interacts with the customer while their ticket is open.
+Essentially, how many times your team has to communicate with a customer before their issue is resolved.

 What Your Number of Interactions Per Ticket Tells You